-ECPM carries out and publishes investigations into death row, supports victims of the death penalty, prisoners and their families, and supports correspondence with prisoners sentenced to death.
+ECPM carries out and publishes investigations into death row, supports victims of the death penalty, prisoners and their families, and supports correspondence with prisoners sentheir families, and supports correspondence with prisoners sentenced to death.

 Advocacy with the highest authorities

 ECPM has obtained ECOSOC status which guarantees a presence and the possibility of advocating at the very heart of the UN system, and initiated the creation of the World Coalition Against the Death Penalty in 2002.
 Along with the World Coalition, ECPM leads advocacy and public mobilisation campaigns with political decision-makers (European Union, African Commission on Human and Peoples' Rights, governments, etc).